Gioxaa/growtopia-online-checker-webhook/README.md

-# 🌐 Growtopia Online Players Tracker
+# 🌐 Growtopia Online Players Webhook

 This project is a Python script that monitors the number of online players in Growtopia and sends updates to a Discord channel via a webhook.
 The script also calculates changes in player count and detects significant drops (ban waves).